EnactusSheffieldCodeCreators/codecreators-website/_pages/courses/beginners-course.md

 <a href="https://www.powr.io/form-builder/i/27626710#page" class="btn btn--info">Register Here</a>

-***Note:** Registration may not work if you are connected to The University of Sheffield VPN or any similar service.*
+Registration may not work if you are connected to The University of Sheffield VPN or a similar service.
+{: .notice--danger}

 # Overview